 Recently, the IRS released proposed regulations that provide how employers can offer Individual Coverage Health Reimbursement Accounts (ICHRAs) that are considered “affordable” under the Affordable Care Act (ACA).
-ICHRAs allow employers to contribute to full-time employees’ ICHRAs, rather than offer them coverage through an employer-sponsored plan, to meet their obligations under the ACA’s Employer Mandate.
-Specifically, the proposed regulations outline how employers can determine the amount they must contribute to ICHRAs to avoid Employer Mandate penalties.
+Employers now have the option to contribute funds toward full-time employees’ Individual Coverage Health Reimbursement Accounts (ICHRAs), rather than offer them coverage through an employer-sponsored plan, to meet their obligations under the Affordable Care Act’s (ACA) Employer Mandate.
+The IRS released regulations which outline how employers can determine the amount they must contribute to ICHRAs so they are considered “affordable” under the ACA.

 - IRS proposed regulations outline how ALEs can determine the amount to contribute to ICHRAs to meet their obligations under the Employer Mandate;